Chris Lofton: College

 As a freshman, Lofton made third team All-America at Tennessee.
 Against the University of Georgia on February 11, 2006, he made a school record 9 three-point shots en route to a career-high 33 points in an 83–78 win.
 On December 23, 2006, he scored a new career-high 35 points in a 111–105 overtime victory against the University of Texas.
 For the 2005–2006 season, Lofton was selected as a second team All-America.

 In the 2006–07 season, Lofton led the conference in scoring, with 20.8 points per game, and was named the SEC Player of the Year by the Associated Press.
 He led the Tennessee Volunteers to the Sweet 16 in the 2007 NCAA basketball tournament.

-He was again named Second-team All-American for the 2006–07 season.
+He was again named second-team All-American for the 2006–07 season.
 During the summer after the 06–07 season, Lofton went to Kobe Bryant camp and tried out for the Pan Am USA team.

 Instead of declaring for the 2007 NBA draft, Lofton announced that he would return to Knoxville for his senior season.
 Lofton was featured on the cover of the November 21, 2007 Sports Illustrated issue, holding a basketball away from Chris Douglas-Roberts of the University of Memphis.
 Sports Illustrated picked Tennessee 3rd in the country and Lofton as a 1st Team All-American.
 On December 19, 2007, Lofton passed Allan Houston to become first on Tennessee's list for most three-point field goals made.
 Houston had held the record with 346 three-pointers made.
 On January 22, 2008, Lofton passed Pat Bradley of the University of Arkansas to capture the record for the most career three-pointers in the Southeastern Conference with 367.
 His final three-pointer came vs. Louisville in the Sweet 16 of the 2008 NCAA Tournament, a game which Tennessee lost 79–60.
-Lofton was also selected to Third Team All-America for his senior season.
+Lofton was also selected as a third-team All-America for his senior season.